Signiant/aws-auto-tagger/README.md

 This is essentially a fork of the excellent solution detailed in Alessandro Martini's [AWS blog post](https://blogs.aws.amazon.com/security/post/Tx150Z810KS4ZEC/How-to-Automatically-Tag-Amazon-EC2-Resources-in-Response-to-API-Events) with just a modification to add a tag for an email address.

 # Purpose
 Adds tags to EC2 instance, EBS volumes or S3 buckets identifying who has created the resource by their AWS login.
-It also takes the AWS login name and appends an email suffix (ie. @foo.com) in otder to generate a tag with an email address of the resource creator.
+It also takes the AWS login name and appends an email suffix (ie. @foo.com) in order to generate a tag with an email address of the resource creator.
 This is helpful for other tools that send email notifications to the owner (a janitor for example)

 # Usage